 Should I hire a financial advisor?

-Probably not.
-Now that robo-advisors exist, it rarely makes sense to hire a financial advisor, particularly when you’re starting out.
+Probably not, particularly when you’re starting out.
 Once you’re a millionaire, it might make sense to hire one, but it’s generally an unnecessary expense.

 How much money do I need to start investing?

-If you invest in ETFs through Betterment (or another robo-advisor), you can contribute as little or as much as you want.
+If you invest in ETFs through M1 Finance, you can contribute as little or as much as you want.
 And there are no minimums for contributing to your 401(k) or IRA (though there are maximum annual contributions).

 So if you’ve been holding off on investing because you “don’t have enough money,” you can’t use that excuse anymore.